 Funny how adherence to Cyberpunk – a genre based around future ideas of rebellion and non conformity – so often itself conforms rabidly to cliché

-To cybernetically control one’s breathing and heart rate, and consider the oh-so default (normalized) deadpan Hyper-Capitalist Cyberpunk irony of 2077’s raw videogame pre-order hype (already for purchase on Steam, 10 months before release)
+To cybernetically control one’s breathing and heart rate, and consider the oh-so default (normalized) deadpan Hyper-Capitalist Cyberpunk irony of 2077’s raw videogame pre-order hype (already for pre-purchase on Steam, 10 months before release):

 5460 x 3240 .jpg, edited in Gimp

-Featuring the two dimensional action figure V – as in Vanity – the main pasty ideological front n’ centre face of the franchise, obviously mirroring CD Projekt Red’s hardcore marketing demographic: eternally adolescent whiteboyz, howling for pathological, dickgun-toting cybernetic retro 80’s jerkoff power phantasy in a laughably Dark™, neon-tinged urban setting.
-Why.. that’s like William Gibson on bad Chinese dog fighting steroids, man – that kinda Super Generic shit sure gets yer’ smart-plastic nads pumped for intense, hot nanomachine style action.
-Super maximum “New Void Amerika” fuck yeah!
+Featuring the two dimensional action figure V – as in Vanity? – the main pasty ideological front n’ centre face of the franchise, obviously mirroring CD Projekt Red’s hardcore marketing demographic: eternally adolescent whyteboyz, howling for pathological, dickgun-toting cybernetic retro 80’s jerkoff power phantasy in a laughably Dark™ [say it like Batman], neon-tinged urban setting.
+Why.. that’s like near-future-retro William Gibson on bad Chinese underground cage fighting steroids, man – that kinda S.G.S Super Generic Sheet sure gets yer’ smart-plastic nads pumped for intense, hot nanomachine style action.
+Maximum “New Void Amerika“, flock yeah!

-In which ‘the real you’ isn’t enough, apparently – astoundingly non-astoundingly ordinary, mostly apathetic or just plain scared, largely powerless, stuck in some shit dead end job (for some, eg. evil Videogamedev Megacorporation) barely making rent; in Cyberpunk 2077’s toothless ray traced nightmare however you can over ever be entirely Hyperreal – instagib whoever you want without consequence, without Mommy telling you off or demanding you come (/evolve!) out of the Gaming Culture basement, living forever through permanently plugging into the undead global System of will-to-domination.
+In which ‘the real you’ isn’t enough, apparently – astoundingly non-astoundingly ordinary, mostly apathetic or just plain scared, largely powerless, stuck in some crappy dead end job (for some, eg. evil Videogame Dev Megacorporation) barely making crunch-rent; in Cyberpunk 2077’s toothless ray traced nightmare however you can over ever be entirely Hyperreal – instagib whoever you want without consequence, without anyone demanding you come (/evolve!) out of the Gaming Culture basement, living forever through permanently plugging into the undead global System of will-to-domination.

-– Is it remotely possible to imagine not being one of these strictly fiscal-criminal minded, techno-enhanced, high rollin’, wheeler-dealin’ assholes, yet being forced to live in a shitty world where they run (and ruin) absolutely everything?
-That’s something no mainstream Cyberpunk story has ever tried dealing with.
+– Is it remotely possible to imagine not being one of these strictly fiscal-criminal minded, techno-enhanced, high rollin’, wheeler-dealin’ jerks, yet being forced to live in an awful world where they run (and ruin) absolutely everything?
+That’s something no Mainstream Cyberpunk story has ever tried dealing with.
 And yet that’s the place where the vast majority of real, decidedly non-Cyberpunk people live today.
 Why aren’t their stories being told?
-Who really gives two cybernetic shits about the Adam ‘I didn’t ask for this’ Jensens of this world?
-It’s because he’s a cool white winner that’s why (and fuck everyone else, right?)
+Who really gives two cybernetic turds about the Adam ‘I didn’t ask for this’ Jensens of this dead world?
+It’s because he’s a cool white winner / whiner, that’s why (and everyone else can go meatspin.)

 3994 x 2314 .jpg edited in Gimp